 Wait, there is more to it.

 His total of 558 against South Africa in 2018 is the highest by any cricketer in a bilateral ODI series, while his 52-ball century is the fastest ever by an Indian.

 Oh, did I tell you, he is the fastest Indian to reach 5,000, 6000, 7000, and 8000 and 9000 runs in ODIs?

-And that he is the fastest cricketer in the world to 35 centuries in ODIs?
+And that in 2018, he became the fastest cricketer in the world to score 35 centuries in ODIs?